chapdel/docs/content/en/index.md

 ---
 title: Introduction
-description: "Welcome to the Notch Pay Developer Guide.
+description: "Welcome to the Notch Pay Developer's Guide.
 The guide to build finance experiences with the Notch Pay API."
 position: 1
 category: ""
 guides: